landelare/ue5coro/Docs/Generator.md

 Generators can also benefit from compiler [HALO](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1365r0.pdf).

+A default-constructed TGenerator will yield no elements, as if the generator was implemented as `{ co_return; }` (but more efficient).<br>
+Moving a generator transfers the coroutine's execution state between the two objects without affecting the coroutine itself.
+A moved-from TGenerator becomes identical to a default-constructed one.

 There are multiple ways to consume a TGenerator.
 It has methods for direct manipulation, and it provides a highly-efficient iterator that is only 1 pointer in size.